brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## Introduction <a name="introduction"></a>
-Discord is the most popular application in the ttrpg community for building and engagin with community.
-Your community might be you and just a few of your friends, or it might be an entire fanbase of hundreds or even thousands of people.

-This setup guide is indended for GMs that need to get a server setup quickly.
-If you've got a game coming up in 30 minutes and you need a voice or video chat platform with text channels and bot capalities, read on.

-This guide will take you through the basic functionality of Discord (which is all that you will need), as well as a few gotchas (to save you troubleshooting time if things go wrong during your game), but it is not an in depth discussion of the app.

-Discord is particularly interesting because of its thriving bot market.
-There are a myriad of bots that extend the functinality of Discord, making some things possible, and other things easier.
-After we get your server set up, we'll add a music bot to it - Groovy.
-Music is an essential tool for getting and keeping your players engaged in your game.
-It will add an emotional element.
-At the end, you'll find a recommendation for another bot that will enable your players to roll dice in your text chat.

-Discord is incredibly simple to use.
-And it's free!

-This guide takes a "do this now and learn about it later" approach.
-Like math class, but more fun.

-You'll be ready to go with a feature rich place to host games in about 30 minutes!
+Read time: about 25 minutes

+If you're a game master (GM) and you're running virtual tableop roleplaying games (ttrpgs), you need a Discord server.
+Discord is the most popular tool in the ttrpg space for hosting a gaming community, or even a fanbase.
+Servers are free spaces that provide text, voice, and video chat features.
+They are easy to create, but harnassing their potential can be a bit intimidating.
+But, your job is already hard enough.
+And, all the time you spend wrangling technology is time you aren't focusing on the game.

+This guide will do help you get you familiar with all of the essential features of Discord.
+By the end, you will have a well organized, ready to scale, and invite-only server with a music bot that you can use to add atmosphere to your games.
+The best part is that you won't have to go reading about anything in depth.
+This will be quick and easy!

+**Note:**
+This is a tutorial.
+It does not discuss the features of Discord in depth.
+Although it does touch on a few gotchas so that you aren;t caught off gaurd in the middle of a game session.
+For an in depth explanation of what discord is, click [here](https://discord.com/safety/360044149331-What-is-Discord)

+First, we'll create your server.
+Then, we'll create a new text channel specifically for communicating with your music bot and a new voice channel for private chats with players during your games.
+Then, we'll create some user roles for GMs and Players.
+Once we have those, we will confiure server and channel specific permissions for thsoe roles.
+Roles are essential to maintaining a well organized and stable server.
+As you begin scaling your community and adding features to your server, you will need more complex roles and permissions.
+But that's not what this guide is about.
+At the end, you'll find a recommendation for a dice rolling bot.

+Let's get going!

 ## Prerequisites <a name="prerequisites"></a>
 You need to have the Discord app installed, and you need to have an account.
 If you need assistance with either of these steps, consult Discord's guide to [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started).
 That process will only take a few minutes.